Jiefei-Wang/Painless-R-compilation-and-installation-on-Ubuntu/README.md

 sudo apt-get install build-essential libcurl4-gnutls-dev libssl-dev libxml2-dev libcurl4-openssl-dev libgit2-dev -y
 ```

-## Key words for search
+## Keywords for search
-These are the error message you will see if your system does not meet one or more dependence requirement
+These are the error messages you will see if your system does not meet one or more dependence requirement

 1. checking whether bzip2 support suffices… configure: error: bzip2 library and headers are required